LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ### Late Work

-- The grade for lab assignments submitted after the due date will be reduced by 10%.
+- The grade for lab assignments submitted late will be reduced by 10%.
-- Quizzes and exams cannot be taken after the due date except in emergency situations.
+- Quizzes and exams cannot be taken after the due date.
-- All late work is due by the end of week 10.
+- No late assignments accepted after Tuesday of week 11, finals week.
+- Exceptions will only be made for illness or emergency situations.